dvndra72/Urban-Engine-Flow/README.md

 # Urban Engine Flow

 Urban Engine Flow is a C++-based graph analytics engine for transportation network analysis.
-It models urban road networks as directed graphs and supports efficient shortest path, maximum flow, and minimum cut computations using classical graph algorithms.
+It models urban road networks as directed graphs and supports shortest path, maximum flow, and minimum cut computations using efficient graph algorithms.

 ---